EmpowerInnovate/Generate-Resource-GCP/README.md

 ![run app](/Screenshots/runApp.png)

-- Now created this root location dir named `Generate-resource` then created `generate.tf` file which has a copy from our old main.tf file from concreteDetection/terraform and paste.
+- Now created this root location dir named `Generate-resource` then created `generate.tf` file which is copy of our old main.tf file from concreteDetection/terraform and paste.
 - Now go to concreteDetection/terraform and run `terraform show` command so it will show you the configuration which you created in terraform apply command.
 - Now we've to give below commands in this root location to import that concreteDetection app's infra.
 - First we will import crack-detection-cluster using below command.